jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/firewire.rst

 Once a user has been added to the ``fpgaqla`` group, they need to logout/login so the group membership can take effect.
 To check if the group membership is correct, the user can use the shell command ``id``.
 See!
-It's a mess so you should really use the convenient solution instead :-)
+It's a mess, so you should really use the convenient solution instead :-)